Meaningful? Engaging? Inclusive? Fun?

 Do not be afraid; for see – I am bringing you good news of great joy for all the people: to you is born this day in the city of David a Saviour, the Messiah, the Lord.
 This will be a sign for you: you will find a child wrapped in bands of cloth and lying in a manger.

 Then…you won’t believe this!
 There were hundreds of them!
 Hundreds of angels!
 The whole sky was full of them, there was light and music everywhere, they were all laughing and singing and saying,

 Glory to God in the highest heaven, and on earth peace among those whom God favours!

 Then they were gone.
 We all looked at each other, making sure we’d all seen what we thought we had.

 The sheep, who’d been so quiet the whole time, suddenly started bleating and making a racket.
 Now, normally you understand, a shepherd doesn’t leave the sheep, not for anything.
 But we had a quick chat and we knew what we had to do.

 We legged it down the mountainside and all the way into Bethlehem – somehow our feet just seemed to know where to take us.
 And we found them, in a stable of all places, just like the angel had said.
 A baby, looking for all the world like any baby, lying in a box of hay.
 After all the bright lights and heavenly host it looked so…ordinary.

 And yet, when I told the baby’s mum all about the angels and what they’d said, she didn’t seem a bit surprised.
 She just smiled.

 No memorization required!
 Allow, even encourage, actors to read from their script throughout the drama.
 Focus on the words and their presentation, not remembering them.
 This increases greatly the pool of willing actors.
 The main requirements for actors are enthusiasm and a sense of delight.
 All ages can have a part.
-Narrator and jester roles will be reserved for the clearest readers.
+Assign primary roles to the the clearest and most confident readers.